legal resources necessary to hold negligent facilities accountable.

 They normally arise because residents lay or sit too long without moving.
 The real problem comes through when they crack and infections flood in and spread to the neighboring tissue, bones, and muscle.
 At that point, there is little that can be done and a nursing home resident’s life is in danger.

 Here are a few Colorado nursing home cases that deal with bed sores.
+If you have any further questions, reach out to a nursing home abuse lawyer from Nursing Home Law Center LLC today.

 $800,000 Nursing Home Settlement